 THE COMMISSION FOR CASE MANAGER CERTIFICATION (CCMC)

-This program has been pre-approved by The Commission for Case Manager Certification to provide continuing education credit to CCM® board certified case managers.
+This program has been pre-approved by the Commission for Case Manager Certification to provide continuing education credit to Certified Case Managers (CCMs).
 The course is approved for 12.5 CE contact hour(s).
-Course Number: 100033550 Approval Number: 180003233.
+Activity Code: S00039494 Approval Number: 190004018.